Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

 !!! info "Timebombs"

-    While some old versions of the stock kernel have timebombs (error that triggers past a certain date), neither YSMenu nor the versions of R4iMenu provided in this guide have one.
+    While some old versions of the stock kernel have timebombs (error that triggers past a certain date), none of the kernels provided in this guide have one.

     If you'd like to learn more about flashcart timebombs and what they do, check out the [Timebomb Misconceptions](https://www.flashcarts.net/ds-timebomb) page on Flashcarts.net!